evert/evert.github.com/_posts/2016/2016-03-26-drop-public-not-var.md

 }
 ```

-The argument there is not nearly as strong as dropping `public` from function
-declarations.
-Two shitty arguments I see are:

-* It's slightly shorter (3 instead of 5 characters, who gives a damn?).
-* It feels nice to be able to ditch `public` universally. (pretty much a
-  non-argument).

-Some argument that are slightly better are:
+The arguments for this are a bit weaker, but I think they're still valid:

 1. If public is not anywhere else, it would be nice if you also don't need it
    for properties.
-If ditching `public` becomes the statis-quo, then needing
+If ditching `public` becomes the status-quo, then needing
    `public` for properties might actually become confusing.
 2. I think `var` is more useful to convey intent than `public`.
 It's a
    "variable on a class" not "a public" in the same way that the `function`
    keyword is useful.
-I think this is great for newcomes to the language as
+I think this is better for newcomers to the language.
-   well, especially if they are coming from Javascript.

 However, I haven't made this change from `public` to `var` yet, given the